gk-senthil/go-meetup-chennai-22220/bike-rental-regression/Readme.txt

-Author note: Refer to Bike-sharing.ipynb for the Linear regression exercise referred to in the slides.
+Author's note: Refer to Bike-sharing.ipynb for the Linear regression exercise referred to in the slides.
 Content below is verbatim README from the dataset source - including citation details.

 **************************************************************************************************************************